swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

 struct Polygon /* : Copyable */ {...}
 ```

-Similarly to concrete types, generic parameters now conform to `Copyable` by
+Furthermore, generic parameters now conform to `Copyable` by
 default, so the following generic function can only be called with `Copyable` types:
 ```swift
 func identity<T>(x: T) /* where T: Copyable */ { return x }
 ```

-Protocols can also be seen as having a default conformance to `Copyable`, thus
+Finally, protocols also have a default conformance to `Copyable`, thus
 only `Copyable` types can conform to `Shape` below:
 ```swift
 protocol Shape /*: Copyable */ {}
 ```

-### Supression of `Copyable`
+### Suppression of `Copyable`

-So far, we haven't described any new capabilities.
-However, from this new point
+So far, we haven't described anything new, just formalized existing behavior with
-of view, we can describe what it means to write `~Copyable` in some new
+a protocol.
+Now, we allow writing `~Copyable` in some new positions.

-locations where it was not previously allowed.
-For example, we can generalize
-our identity function to also allow noncopyable types as follows:
+For example, to generalize our identity function to also allow noncopyable types, we
+suppress the default `Copyable` conformance on `T` as follows:
 ```swift
 func identity<T: ~Copyable>(x: consuming T) { return x }
 ```
+This function imposes _no_ requirements on the generic parameter `T`.
+All possible
+types, both `Copyable` and noncopyable, can be substituted for `T`.
+This is the reason why we refer to `~Copyable` as _suppressing_ the conformance
+rather than _inverting_ or _negating_ it.

-As with a concrete noncopyable type, any generic type parameter that does not
+As with a concrete noncopyable type, a noncopyable generic parameter type must
-conform to `Copyable` must use one of the ownership modifiers `borrowing`,
+be prefixed with one the ownership modifiers `borrowing`,
 `consuming`, or `inout`, when it appears as the type of a function's parameter.
 For details on these parameter ownership modifiers,
 see [SE-377](0377-parameter-ownership-modifiers.md).

-A protocol can allow noncopyable conforming types by supressing its inherited
+A protocol can allow noncopyable conforming types by suppressing its inherited
 conformance to `Copyable`:
 ```swift
 protocol Resource: ~Copyable {